Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Promote clear boundaries around the workday.
 Don't expect employees to always be in contact, or up at midnight working on reports.
 This is a shortcut to unhappy and unmotivated employees that are overworked, stressed out and a bad day away from looking for a new job.

 In a time where every remote workplace relies on their technology, productivity is often hampered by not having the proper tools in place.
-Whether it's an outdated system or a Zapier workflow that makes things more complicated, when not set up correctly, tech can be a major roadblock.
+Whether it's an outdated system or a Zapier workflow that makes things more complicated, tech can be a major roadblock when not set up correctly.

 This is particularly true when it comes to remote collaboration.
 Despite the many tools at our disposal, one of the biggest complaints among remote workers is how difficult collaboration and communication is online.

-Whether it's something as simple as Google Docs or a job satisfaction form, using tech to support your workplace is the fastest way to make your team more efficient.
+Whether it's something as simple as Google Docs or a job satisfaction form, using the right tech is the fastest way to make your team more efficient.

 By this point you might be feeling like there's some changes you could make to your workplace.
 But where do you start?